certik/scipy-2016-symengine-talk/abstract.md

 ## Motivation

-SymPy is a widely used symbolic manipulation library in Python, which implements most of the features that are expected in a mature computer algebra system.
-While SymPy turns out to be very useful for many applications, one of the long term problems with SymPy is that the speed might be insufficient when handling of very large expressions is required (and for this reason Sage uses SymPy for many features, but uses a modification of the GiNaC library for basic symbolics).
+SymPy is a widely used symbolic manipulation library in Python.
+While SymPy turns out to be very useful for many applications, one of the long term problems with SymPy is that the speed might be insufficient when handling of very large expressions is required.
 Another problem with SymPy is that due to being written in Python, it can be cumbersome to use from other languages like Julia, Ruby, JavaScript or C++, because it requires, say, a Python to Julia bridge, which might not always be robust and which inflicts additional overhead.

 ## Methods

-For these reasons, we implemented an open source C++ symbolic manipulation library called SymEngine, with the goal of being the fastest library for symbolic manipulation (opensource or commercial), and allowing natural wrappers to other languages like Python (the most mature wrapper), Ruby, Julia and others.
+For these reasons, we implemented SymEngine, an open source C++ symbolic manipulation library, with the goal of being the fastest library for symbolic manipulation (opensource or commercial), and allowing natural wrappers to other languages like Python (the most mature wrapper), Ruby, Julia and others.

-SymEngine takes advantage of C++ to be able to customize data structures and memory accesses.

 ## Results